MODULE 2

 Listen to the "Décima de Titico"

-Read the story summary below, then listen to Irvan Pérez perform the décima.
+Read the story summary, then listen to Irvan Pérez perform the décima

 Story Summary